Xayw3/Algorithm-A1/README.md

 # Algorithm-A1

 The task was to rewrite the name alphabetically using 'ASCII' and the buble sort algorithm.
-I entered the name into a variable.
+1. I entered the name into a variable
-Changed the meaning of Characters to Decimal Value.
+2. Changed the meaning of Characters to Decimal Value
-Used buble sort.
+3. Used buble sort
-Then I changed everything in the reverse.
+4. Then I changed everything in the reverse